The forecast for blackouts in Cuba rises for this Tuesday.

 Projections for peak hours

-During peak demand hours, a capacity of 1,902 MW is estimated, compared to a projected maximum demand of 3,150 MW, resulting in a deficit of 1,248 MW.
+During peak demand hours, a generation capacity of 1,902 MW is estimated, while the projected maximum demand stands at 3,150 MW, resulting in a deficit of 1,248 MW.

 If these conditions persist, an impact of up to 1,318 MW is expected, which will significantly affect the central-eastern region of the country.

-This situation of deficit in generation capacity and extended maintenance in several units of the country's main thermal power plants suggests that there will be prolonged power outages across the nation on Tuesday.
+This situation of a deficit in generation capacity and the extended maintenance of several units in the country's main thermoelectric plants suggests that there will be prolonged power outages nationwide on Tuesday.

-In statements to Televisión Cubana, Lázaro Guerra Hernández, general director of Electricity at the Ministry of Energy and Mines (MINEM), provided details about the current situation regarding electricity generation in the country.
+In an interview with Televisión Cubana, Lázaro Guerra Hernández, General Director of Electricity at the Ministry of Energy and Mines (MINEM), provided details about the current situation regarding electricity generation in the country.

 What do you think?